-Scales are the nastiest pest that will attack your lady palm.
+Scale insects on leaves are the nastiest pest that will attack your lady palm.
 It can be hard to see them, especially if growing in shade.
 They love hiding underneath the leaves of your lady palm, near the base of each leaf.

 To get rid of them, you should use a systemic insecticide that actually gets into the plant system itself.

-Spider mites are hated by gardeners around the world for their ability to decimate a plant in quick fashion.
+White spider mites are hated by gardeners around the world for their ability to decimate a plant in quick fashion.
 To get rid of these bad boys, use a cotton swab with rubbing alcohol to immediately kill them and be sure to inspect your plant fully.